RobinLinus/coins-legacy/bitcoin-lite-network.md

 - The UTXO paths are 420 MB
 - The SPV proofs for our query are at most a few MB

-In total: 480 MB for a naive sync.
+In total, 480 MB for a naive sync.

 In the following, we discuss how to compress everything down to a couple MB.
 Most techniques exploit the chronological order of chunks.
 Thus, the techniques assume we know the age of our keys roughly.
 It is a good idea for lite nodes to timestamp their keys such that they know how much of the chain they can skip savely.